mesteche/eslint-plugin-ternary/docs/rules/align-cases.md

-# align tests together in chained ternaries (align-cusalities)
+# align tests together in chained ternaries (align-cases)

 Please describe the origin of the rule here.